 JCT Minor Works Building Contract is a formal contract designed for smaller basic construction projects where the work is of a simple nature.
-The Joint Contracts Tribunal (the JCT) was established by the RIBA (Royal Institute of British Architects) and the NFBTE (National Federation of Building Trades Employers), their contracts are widely recognised and they balance the interests of contractors and employers.
+The Joint Contracts Tribunal (the JCT) was established by the RIBA (Royal Institute of British Architects) and the NFBTE (National Federation of Building Trades Employers), their contracts are widely recognised and they balance the interests of contractors and omployers. of contractors and employers.